CastroForGeorgia/GA-5/content/_campaign/campaign-hq/tech-and-data/README.md

 ---

-**Let’s build technology that answers to the people—not the donor class.**
+**Let's build technology that answers to the people—not the donor class.**